 The Norton’s presentation was organized by Robert Evren, Consulting Curator, European Art.
 Monet's The Waterlily Pond (Clouds) will remain on view at the Norton until Feb.
 6, 2022.

-The Special Guests series highlights exceptional works of art from public and private collections on view for an extended period
+This series highlights exceptional works of art from public and private collections on view for an extended period